stelzinga/MF/Management_Framework.md

 Overdrafts are a form of active funding and an indirect form of short term borrowing trough the bank.

 #### Long Term Loans
 Long Term loans can go by different names.
-Often the amounts are high and are versus one single loan writer like a bank.
-Because of the size some form of collateral is often required to protect the loan writer.
+Often the amounts are high and are against a single loan issuer or loan writer like a bank.
+Because of the size, some form of collateral is often required to protect the loan writer.

 #### Bond Issuance
 A Bond Issuance is a form of long term loan, but instead of being written against a single counterparty it is distributed to many counterparts.
 Bonds don't involve collateral.